 George went on to be a well known portrait and landscape photographer in Queensland and Victoria, with much of his work retained in the National Library of Australia.

-I have been collecting information on the Netherby shipwreck for 20 years and where possible, have listed my sources.
+I have been collecting information on the Netherby shipwreck since the 1980s and where possible, have listed my sources.
 I apologise that some sources name have been forgotten over time.

 I have also tracked down other peoples stories on the net and have included links to their sites.
 I hope you enjoy the reading, in particular the Surgeons Report, which while lengthy, is fascinating in its detail.

 The 150th anniversary of the shipwreck is in July 2016 and there are plans underway for decendants to gather on King Island to commemorate the shipwreck and subsequent rescue.